jhaucke/android-arduino-remote/README.md

 android-arduino-remote
 ======================

-Control your WiFi-enabled Arduino with these app over a WiFi connection.
+control your wifi enabled Arduino with these app over a wifi connection.